chetnashah/webconcepts/android-work/Room.md

 `@Dao` annotated class must be an `Interface` mostly, or an `abstract class`.

 Example DAO

+The methods can be named anything you like, only annotations are looked at.

+1. `@Innsert`: needs a void return type.
+2. `@Query`: Give a SQL query as an argument to the `@Query` annotation.
+Return type is what you would need in your UI etc.

 ```java
 @Dao
 public interface UserDao {